19 - 20 Sep 2019BEPS Country Implementation - MLI and beyond

-On 5 October 2015, the OECD published the final reports of its 15-point base erosion and profit shifting (BEPS) project.
-A bit more than a year later, on 25 November 2016, more than 100 countries agreed on the compromise text of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (hereafter multilateral instrument or MLI) that is designed to transpose the BEPS amendments into more than 2000 double tax treaties.
+On 5 October 2015, the OECD published the Final Reports of its 15-point Base Erosion and Profit Shifting (BEPS) project.
+A bit more than a year later, on 25 November 2016, more than 100 countries agreed on the compromise text of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (hereafter Multilateral Instrument or MLI) that is designed to transpose the BEPS amendments into more than 2,000 double tax treaties.
 Prior to this, in May 2016, the OECD Council approved the changes to the OECD Transfer Pricing Guidelines (TPG).
 The two latter acts officially marked the beginning of the implementation phase of the BEPS Project.
 On 7 June 2017, 76 countries and jurisdictions signed or formally expressed their intention to sign the MLI.
 In January 2019, 86 countries and jurisdictions had signed the MLI.
 Many of these countries and jurisdictions are in the process of ratifying the MLI and of determining their final positions.
 Therefore, 2019 is an important year for the implementation of the BEPS package.

-This 2-day, intermediate-level course intends to give you not only an overview of the BEPS implications, but also a look at how countries, governmental bodies and international organizations implement BEPS into their domestic legal and tax systems, political frameworks and day-to-day operations.
+This 2-day, intermediate-level course intends to give you not only an overview of the BEPS implications, but also a look at how countries, governmental bodies and international organizations implement BEPS outcomes in their domestic legal and tax systems, political frameworks and day-to-day operations.

-The course will continue with a session on the latest developments in the European Union, where BEPS has propelled several important changes to the existing system of tax directives (Parent Subsidiary Directive and the Directive on Administrative Cooperation), has given rise to the new Anti-Tax Avoidance Directive (e.g. compulsory, domestic law exit tax, controlled foreign company (CFC), thin cap, hybrid and Principal Purpose Test provisions) and a proposal on a directive for mandatory, binding arbitration, has instigated changes to the current EU VAT system and has brought about amendments to the existing IP box regimes.
+The course will continue with a session on the latest developments in the European Union, where the BEPS Project has propelled several important changes to the existing system of tax directives (Parent-Subsidiary Directive and Administrative Cooperation Directive).
+Moreover, it has given rise to the new Anti-Tax Avoidance Directive (e.g. compulsory, domestic law exit tax, controlled foreign company (CFC) rules, thin cap rules, hybrid rules and the principal purpose test ) and a proposal for a directive on mandatory, binding arbitration has led to changes to the current EU VAT system and amendments to the existing IP box regimes.
 How the myriad of measures will affect existing structures in the European Union, how they fit into the constitutional and domestic tax systems of EU Member States and how they compare to the OECD BEPS package will be thoroughly looked at.

 Throughout the different sessions, special attention will be paid to implementation deadlines, legal challenges of potentially retroactive measures, transitory provisions and grandfathering clauses to help practitioners understand the procedural issues surrounding BEPS.